TheNetsky/Microsoft-Rewards-Script/README.md

 <br>

-**"Since the last two updates, there have been major changes—especially in the config and account files.
+**Since the last two updates, there have been major changes—especially in the config and account files.
 A simple `git pull` won’t be enough this time.
 I strongly recommend doing a full reinstall: git clone repositories, then reapply your configurations and passwords.
-It’s the  safe way to avoid conflicts and ensure everything runs smoothly."**
+It’s the  safe way to avoid conflicts and ensure everything runs smoothly.**

 <br>